alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 # Introduction to Modern AI in Software Development

-A brief timeline of AI advancements:
+A brief timeline of recent AI advances:

 <v-clicks>

+- AlexNet, a GPU-accelerated image classification neural network, 2012
 - Transformers paper by Vaswani et al. in 2017, kicking off the transformer revolution
 - GPT-2 published by OpenAI in 2019
 - GitHub Copilot beta released by GitHub in 2021